 These ugly and frightening parts of ourselves are elements of the Shadow Self: the darker side of our nature.

-In the domain of psychology, renowned psychologist Carl Jung devoted a lot of thought to this problem of the “Shadow Self”, being deeply invested in the research of ancient esoteric knowledge and spiritual scriptures to not only treat the mind of man, but his soul as well.
+In the domain of psychology, renowned psychologist Carl Jung devoted a lot of thought to this problem of the “Shadow Self,” being deeply invested in the research of ancient esoteric knowledge and spiritual scriptures to not only treat the mind of man but his Soul as well.

-The Birth Of The Shadow Self
+The Birth of the Shadow Self

-Well the Persona, according to Jung, defines what we would like to be and how we wish to be seen by the world.
-The word “persona” is derived from a Latin word that literally means “mask”, however in this instance the word can be applied metaphorically, representing all of the different social masks that we wear among different groups of people and situations.
+Well the Persona, according to Jung, defines who we would like to be and how we wish to be seen by the world.
+The word “persona” is derived from a Latin word that literally means “mask,” however in this instance, the word can be applied metaphorically, representing all of the different social masks that we wear among different groups of people and situations.

 What we call civilized consciousness has steadily separated itself from the basic instincts.
 But these instincts have not disappeared.
 They have merely lost their contact with our consciousness and are thus forced to assert themselves in an indirect fashion.
-This may be by means of physical symptoms in the case of a neurosis, or by means of incidents of various kinds, or by unaccountable moods, unexpected forgetfulness, or mistakes in speech… modern man protects himself against seeing his own split state by a system of compartments.
+This may be by means of physical symptoms in the case of a neurosis, or by means of incidents of various kinds, or by unaccountable moods, unexpected forgetfulness, or mistakes in speech… a modern man protects himself against seeing his own split state by a system of compartments.
 Certain areas of outer life and of his own behavior are kept, as it were, in separate drawers and are never confronted with one another.